NandanGit/piano/README.md

 -   [x] Toggling the Markings on the Keys
 -   [x] Changing the damping time of the note
 -   [x] Selecting the octave (both left and right)
+-   [x] Selecting the type of wave (sine, triangle, square, sawtooth) but it is an easter egg, you need to play the first line of happy birthday to choose another waveform

 ### Upcoming features